-- 164. Plaintiffs incorporate by reference and re-allege each and every allegation contained in the preceding paragraphs, as though fully set forth herein. - 165.
-The Certificates for the Fannie Mae and Freddie Mac Junior Preferred Stock constitute contracts between Plaintiffs, on the one hand, and Fannie Mae and Freddie Mac, on the other. - 166.
-Pursuant to 12 U.S.C. § 4617(b)(2), the Agency, as conservator of Fannie Mae, succeeded to all rights, titles, powers and privileges of Fannie Mae, Freddie Mac and their shareholders, officers and directors, and became otherwise authorized to act on behalf of Fannie Mae, Freddie Mac and their shareholders, officers and directors, and, thus, was bound by the Certificates for the Fannie Mae and Freddie Mac Junior Preferred Stock. - 167.
-These contracts include certain rights to dividends, liquidation payments, and voting rights as alleged above. - 168.
-Plaintiffs paid valuable consideration in exchange for these contractual rights. - 169.
-The Agency assumed the responsibility to act consistently with the Companies' contractual obligations when it became the Companies' conservator. - 170.
-The Sweep Amendment was developed and implemented by the Agency and Treasury to advance the economic and political interests of the U.S. government. - 171.
-By entering into the Sweep Amendment, Treasury and the Agency have deprived Plaintiffs of any possibility of receiving any dividends or any liquidation distribution, and have done so without providing Plaintiffs any opportunity to vote.
-Accordingly, the Agency has breached and unequivocally repudiated Plaintiffs' contractual rights.

-172. Plaintiffs suffered damages as a direct and proximate result of the foregoing breach of contact.
+- 176. Pursuant to 12 U.S.C. § 4617(b)(2), the Agency, as conservator of Fannie Mae, succeeded to all rights, titles, powers and privileges of Fannie Mae, Freddie Mac and their shareholders, officers and directors, and became otherwise authorized to act on behalf of Fannie Mae, Freddie Mac and their shareholders, officers and directors, and, thus, was bound by the Certificates for the Fannie Mae and Freddie Mac Junior Preferred Stock. - 177.
+These contracts include certain rights to dividends, liquidation payments, and voting rights as alleged above. - 178.
+Plaintiffs paid valuable consideration in exchange for these contractual rights. - 179.
+The Agency assumed the responsibility to act consistently with the Companies' contractual obligations when it became the Companies' conservator. - 180.
+The Sweep Amendment and the Fourth Amendment were developed and implemented by the Agency and Treasury to advance the economic and political interests of the U.S. government. - 181.
+By entering into the Sweep Amendment and the Fourth Amendment, Treasury and the Agency have deprived Plaintiffs of any possibility of receiving any dividends or any liquidation distribution, and have done so without providing Plaintiffs any opportunity to vote.
+Accordingly, the Agency has breached and unequivocally repudiated Plaintiffs' contractual rights. - 182.
+Plaintiffs suffered damages as a direct and proximate result of the foregoing breach of contact.
 Plaintiffs' injuries are direct and independent of any injury to the Companies and any recovery would benefit the stockholders directly, and not the Companies.

+COUNT VII

-COUNT VIIBreach Of The Implied Covenant Of Good Faith And Fair Dealing
+Breach Of The Implied Covenant Of Good Faith And Fair Dealing - Junior Preferred Stock Certificates (All Plaintiffs)

-- 173. Plaintiffs incorporate by reference and re-allege each and every allegation contained in the preceding paragraphs, as though fully set forth herein. - 174.
-The Certificates for Fannie Mae and Freddie Mac Junior Preferred Stock were and are, for all purposes relevant hereto, contracts between the Plaintiffs and the Companies. - 175.
-Pursuant to 12 U.S.C. § 4617(b)(2), the Agency, as conservator of Fannie Mae, succeeded to all rights, titles, powers and privileges of Fannie Mae, Freddie Mac and their shareholders, officers and directors, and became otherwise authorized to act on behalf of Fannie Mae, Freddie Mac and their shareholders, officers and directors, and, thus, was bound by the Certificates for the Fannie Mae and Freddie Mac Junior Preferred Stock. - 176.
+- 183. Plaintiffs incorporate by reference and re-allege each and every allegation contained in the preceding paragraphs, as though fully set forth herein. - 184.
+The Certificates for Fannie Mae and Freddie Mac Junior Preferred Stock were and are, for all purposes relevant hereto, contracts between the Plaintiffs and the Companies.3 - 185.
+Pursuant to 12 U.S.C. § 4617(b)(2), the Agency, as conservator of Fannie Mae, succeeded to all rights, titles, powers and privileges of Fannie Mae, Freddie Mac and their shareholders, officers and directors, and became otherwise authorized to act on behalf of Fannie Mae, Freddie Mac and their shareholders, officers and directors, and, thus, was bound by the Certificates for the Fannie Mae and Freddie Mac Junior Preferred Stock. - 186.
 The Certificates provide for certain rights to dividends, liquidation payments, and voting rights.
-Also inherent in these contracts was, and is, an implied covenant of good faith and fair dealing, requiring the Companies to deal fairly with Plaintiffs, to fulfill their obligations in good faith, and not to deprive Plaintiffs of the fruits of their bargain. - 177.
-Plaintiffs paid valuable consideration in exchange for these contractual rights. - 178.
-The Agency assumed the responsibility to act consistently with the Companies' contractual obligations when it became the Companies' conservator, including the covenant of good faith and fair dealing. - 179.
-The Sweep Amendment was developed and implemented by the Agency and Treasury to advance the economic and political interests of the U.S. government.
+Also inherent in these contracts was, and is, an implied covenant of good faith and fair dealing, requiring the Companies to deal fairly with Plaintiffs, to fulfill their obligations in good faith, and not to deprive Plaintiffs of the fruits of their bargain. - 187.
+Plaintiffs paid valuable consideration in exchange for these contractual rights. - 188.
+The Agency assumed the responsibility to act consistently with the Companies' contractual obligations when it became the Companies' conservator, including the covenant of good faith and fair dealing.